sword-framework/sword/CONTRIBUTING.md

 ## Code style & tests

-- Use `rustfmt` to keep code tidy.
+- Use `rustfmt` to keep code style.
 - Add tests if you can.
 Run `cargo test` to make sure everything works.
 - Try to write clear code and add comments if something’s tricky.

 ## Docs

-- If you add something new, update the docs or README if it helps others.
+- If you add something new, add rustdocs or README.

 ## Setup